Bursaries, Scholarships and Awards

 The 2022 Australian Advanced 1 Bursary

-We have used this opportunity to review the Bursary in an effort to bring you a refreshed competition and respond to your feedback.
-While the overall competition format remains the same some key changes will come into effect from 2022.
+We have used this break as an opportunity to review the Bursary in an effort to bring you a refreshed competition and respond to your feedback.
+While the overall competition format for the future will remain the same, some key changes will come into effect.
 Please see below for details.

 The Australian Advanced 1 Bursary